Emma Moran: Extraordinary

-The script was optioned by Star Original for Disney+ in 2021 and executive producer Sally Woodward Gentle said “Emma Moran is Extraordinary.
-An extraordinary new writer with a brilliantly distinctive and ingenious voice.”
-The first season of Extraordinary was released in January 2023 and was renewed for a second season that same month.
-Moran’s work on the series has been praised by numerous critics.
-Time said “remember the name Emma Moran.
+The script was optioned by Star Original for Disney+ in 2021 and executive producer Sally Woodward Gentle said "Emma Moran is Extraordinary.
+An extraordinary new writer with a brilliantly distinctive and ingenious voice."
+The first series of Extraordinary was released in January 2023 and was renewed for a second series that same month.
+Moran's work on the series has been praised by numerous critics.
+Time said "remember the name Emma Moran.
 She has achieved what once seemed impossible: She’s created a superhero comedy that’s actually funny.”
-Lucy Mangan in The Guardian described the first season as having “enough heart and good, unexpected one-liners..to keep you coming back for more and to mark 28-year-old debut writer Emma Moran as one to watch”.
-Mike Hale in The New York Times said that Moran kept “various strains combined in a charming and consistently amusing fashion” adding “It helps that Moran’s comic sensibility is dirty-mouthed and dirty-minded in a completely disarming, sometimes painfully funny way”.
+Lucy Mangan in The Guardian described the first series as having “enough heart and good, unexpected one-liners..to keep you coming back for more and to mark 28-year-old debut writer Emma Moran as one to watch".
+Mike Hale in The New York Times said that Moran kept "various strains combined in a charming and consistently amusing fashion" adding "It helps that Moran’s comic sensibility is dirty-mouthed and dirty-minded in a completely disarming, sometimes painfully funny way".
+The series won Best Scripted Comedy at the Royal Television Society Programme Awards in March 2024.
+That month, the series was also nominated in the “Best Scripted Comedy” category at the 2024 British Academy Television Awards.
+The series was nominated for Best Comedy at the 2024 Broadcasting Press Guild Awards.

+In development

+In August 2024, she was announced to be adapting the Bella Mackie novel How to Kill Your Family for Netflix with Anya Taylor-Joy attached to the lead role.